 - Automatic date and time (manual NTS KE servers): Synchronize with the secure NTP key establishment servers connected to the DHCP server. - Manual NTS KE servers: Enter the IP address of one or two NTP servers.
-When you use two NTP servers, the device synchronizes and adapts its time based on input from both. - Automatic date and time (NTP servers using DHCP): Synchronize with the NTP servers connected to the DHCP server. - Fallback NTP servers: Enter the IP address of one or two fallback servers. - Automatic date and time (manual NTP servers): Synchronize with NTP servers of your choice. - Manual NTP servers: Enter the IP address of one or two NTP servers.
-When you use two NTP servers, the device synchronizes and adapts its time based on input from both. - Custom date and time: Manually set the date and time.
-Click Get from system to fetch the date and time settings once from your computer or mobile device.
+When you use two NTP servers, the device synchronizes and adapts its time based on input from both. - Max NTP poll time: Select the maximum amount of time the device should wait before it polls the NTP server to get an updated time. - Min NTP poll time: Select the minimum amount of time the device should wait before it polls the NTP server to get an updated time. - Automatic date and time (NTP servers using DHCP): Synchronize with the NTP servers connected to the DHCP server. - Fallback NTP servers: Enter the IP address of one or two fallback servers. - Max NTP poll time: Select the maximum amount of time the device should wait before it polls the NTP server to get an updated time. - Min NTP poll time: Select the minimum amount of time the device should wait before it polls the NTP server to get an updated time. - Automatic date and time (manual NTP servers): Synchronize with NTP servers of your choice. - Manual NTP servers: Enter the IP address of one or two NTP servers.
+When you use two NTP servers, the device synchronizes and adapts its time based on input from both.

-Time zone: Select which time zone to use.
+Max NTP poll time: Select the maximum amount of time the device should wait before it polls the NTP server to get an updated time.
+Min NTP poll time: Select the minimum amount of time the device should wait before it polls the NTP server to get an updated time. stom date and time: Manually set the date and time.
+Click Get from system to fetch the date and time settings ce from your computer or mobile device.
+Time zone: Sel • DH ect which time zone to use.
 Time will automatically adjust to daylight saving time and standard time.

-- DHCP: Adopts the time zone of the DHCP server.
-The device must connected to a DHCP server before you can select this option. - Manual: Select a time zone from the drop-down list.

-The system uses the date and time settings in all recordings, logs, and system settings.
+ICP: Adopts the time zone of the DHCP server.
+The device must connected to a DHCP server before you can select s option. • Ma Note anual: Select a time zone from the drop-down list.
+The sys stem uses the date and time settings in all recordings, logs, and system settings.